cjstahoviak/Regression-of-Used-Car-Prices/README.md

 Pre-commit hooks can be stubborn when pushing to git without using the terminal (vscode, github desktop, etc).
 So be sure to commit and push through a terminal.

+If changes are made to `environment.yml` then update by running `conda env update --file environment.yml --prune`

 ## File Manifest

 ##